paritytech/timelock/README.md

-# timelock
+# Timelock
-A simple proxy contract with an initial moratorium
+A simple proxy contract with an initial moratorium.
+Gav Would have coded it originally in 2016.